 - Non-watermarked copies of images for research or personal use

 Fees for reproduction services are outlined in our Research and Reproduction Services Policy.
-Fees are used to support preservation of the Museum’s collections and hosting costs associated with the Collections Online website.
+Revenues generated from these fees support preservation of the Museum’s collections and hosting costs associated with the Collections Online website.

-Search over 8,000 archival and museum catalogue records at search.bvmuseum.com.
+Search over 10,000 archival and museum catalogue records at search.bvmuseum.org.

-The Collections Online website was funded primarily through the Library & Archives of Canada Documentary Heritage Communities Program, as well as the Wetzink’wa Community Forest Corporation.
+The Collections Online website was developed with funding support from the Library & Archives of Canada Documentary Heritage Communities Program.
+Additional upgrades and features funded by the Wetzink’wa Community Forest Corporation.